 10. Take Advantage of Rewards Programs

-How many of these money-saving tips will try this year?
+How many of these money-saving tips will you try this year?